Highlights of visits to New York City with kids.

 Visit number three occurred during spring break March 2011 when we stayed for 5 nights at Hotel Beacon on the Upper West Side.
 At the time, Katie was 14 years old and Emma was 7 (and a half!).
 We quite enjoyed staying in a more residential location and still found the Beacon very convenient for everything that we wanted to do.

 (UPDATE: On our fourth and fifth family trips to New York, we stayed at the JW Marriott Essex House which I reviewed in My Goldilocks Weekend at the JW Marriott Essex House.
-On trips number six and seven, we stayed at The Benjamin Hotel.)
+We have subsequently stayed at the New York Hilton Midtown, the Intercontinental New York Times Square and multiple times at The Benjamin Hotel.)

-Our family loves the theatre so attending Broadway musicals is always a central part of our plans for New York.
+Our family loves the theatre so attending Broadway theatre is always a central part of our plans for New York.
 We have all attended performances of Mary Poppins (December ’06), Shrek the Musical (January ’10), and Mamma Mia (March ’11).
 This past trip we also split up and J.A. and Emma went to a matinee performance of Wicked while Katie and I attended a preview of How to Succeed in Business Without Really Trying starring Daniel Radcliffe.
-(UPDATE: In April 2013 we saw Newsies and Annie.)
+(UPDATE: In April 2013 we saw Newsies and Annie and we have seen many more performances in New York over the years since.)

 Read my article on New York City for Theatre Lovers